christofelfferich/FSM/README.md

 # FSM.js
-JavaScript implementation of the 'finite-state' computational model.
+JavaScript implementation of a 'finite-state' computational model.